niloykhan002/Furry-Friends/Readme.md

-# Peddy - Adopt Your Pet
+# Furry Friends - Adopt Your Pet

 This website is focused on pet adoption.
 Users can find information about adoptable pets and can book pet for adoption.